mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 Type "it" for more
 ```

-And we only want a limited amount of documents to operate with.

-They can be useful to do an initial analysis or to do some sampling on the result set that we might be interested to work with.

-It can be used to fetch documents in a random fashion for features such as random user search in a collection, or when we want to seed some random object for some computation, or when we want aleatory data for our data set.
+Now *$sample* is very useful when working with *large* collections.
+And we only want a *limited amount* of documents to operate with.
+They can be useful to do an *initial analysis* or to do some *sampling on the result set* that we might be interested to work with.
+It can be used to fetch documents in a *random fashion* for features such as *random user search* in a collection, or when we want to *seed some random object* for some computation, or when we want aleatory data for our data set.
 And this is all we have for you on $sample.